PSITS-UC-MAIN/PSITS-WEB/README.md

 ### Project Overview
 ![img1](./.doc/_MERNSTACK3.png)

-This project will contain a `backend` and `front-end` folders.
+This project will contain a `backend` and `frontend` folders.
 Each folders will contain a specific technology stacks that is used to build the system.
 As for the `database`, it will be hosted in MongoDB Atlas for a free tier.

 ### MERN Stack [FULL STACK]
 - MongoDB   (Database)